Civil Rights

 WRONGFUL DEATH DAMAGES

 If your family member was killed by the misconduct of law enforcement, the law may permit recovery for medical expenses, funeral expenses, physical and emotional pain and suffering and the loss of the value of the life.
 Depending on the state, the value of the life may be measured from the perspective of the person who died or the family that lost the person who died.
-Lost future wages and support may also be recoverable.
+In North Carolina, wrongful death damages are measured by the loss to the person’s next of kin, including loss of society, companionship, advice and kindly offices, as well as lost future wages and the value of the decedent’s support for his or her next of kin.

 What do you need for a successful claim?